OzgurYatmaz/MultiPayAPI/README.md

 ### How to test api
-1. Create scheama in mysql database with following command "CREATE SCHEMA `firisbe-payment"
+1. Create scheama in mysql database with following command "CREATE SCHEMA `firisbe-payment' "
-2. Use the Mockoon collection provided to mock sample external payment service providers
+2. Use the Mockoon collection provided <a href=API-Documents>here</a>
 3. Use the url below to test with swagger <br>
    http://localhost:8080/swagger-ui/index.html